-possibly concurrently from multiple threads, and terminate the sequence with $bulk_push_end$.
-There are two bulk extraction primitives: $bulk_pop(v,k)$ which extracts up to k items into v, and $bulk_pop_limit(v, L, k)$, which extracts at most k items strictly smaller than a limit item L. The limit extraction also indicates whether more items smaller than L are available.
+Thus the primary interface of our EM PPQ is bulk insertion and extraction (see Listing 1).
+A bulk insertion phase is started with $bulk_push_begin(k)$, where k is an estimate of the bulk size.
+Thereafter, the application may insert a bulk of items using $bulk_push$, possibly concurrently from multiple threads, and terminate the sequence with $bulk_push_end$.
+There are two bulk extraction primitives: $bulk_pop(v,k)$ which extracts up to k items into v, and $bulk_pop_limit(v,L,k)$, which extracts at most k items strictly smaller than a limit item L. The limit extraction also indicates whether more items smaller than L are available.

 Beyond the primary bulk interface, we also propose a second interface (see Listing 2), which is geared towards the canonical processing loop found in most sequential applications using a PQ: extract an item, inspect it, and reinsert zero or more items into the PQ.
 To decouple insertions and extractions in this loop, we let the application define a "limit item" L, and require that all insertions thereafter are larger or equal to L (see Figure 1).
 By defining this limit, all extractions of items less than L become decoupled from insertions.
-The drawback of this second interface is that the application does not process items in parallel.
-However, parallel processing of items < L can easily be accomplished by using bulk_pop_limit in the Bulk Pop/Push Loop example.
+The drawback of this second interface is that the application does not process items in parallel, however, this can easily be accomplished by using $bulk_pop_limit$.